Max143/django-Tweet-App/README.md

-This django project is about Twitting Post.

-Django Project tells how flow works in django.
+This is Tweet App which is a fully-fledge Django Application.
+This project shows the flows and implementation of application protocol in order to make things up and running.

-Features like :
+Features like -
-Login
-Signup
+Authentication
+Forms
-Handling DataBase
+DataBase
-Using Mixins
-Class-based generic views
-Writing Django-templating language
-How Signals work
-Fully-fledge Profile system with update virtual environment

-etc....
+User Profile
+User Account
+etc

+Have well implemented in order to go for production stage.